dev-build-deploy/commit-me/docs/github-action.md

 ## Validation strategies

-Currently there are two distinct [Conventional Commits] validation strategies implemented based on the allowed merge strategies in your repository:
+Currently there are two distinct [Conventional Commits] validation strategies implemented;

-- `Allow rebase merge`: Validate the Pull Request title and all associated commits _(default behavior)_.
+- Validate the Pull Request title and all associated commits _(default behavior)_.
-- `Do not allow rebase merge`: **ONLY** validate the Pull Request title.
+- **ONLY** validate the Pull Request title.

+Selection of the strategy is based on either:
-The `contents: write` permission needs to be set in order for this detection to work.
+- The allowed merge strategies in your repository (the `contents: write` permission needs to be set in order for this detection to work.)
+- Manually configuring the `include-commits` input parameter

 ## Workflows